American

 Leading

-the Baldwin family on vacation to the mountains is Ray Milland.
+the Baldwin family on vacation to the mountains is the star and director, Ray Milland.
 His

-co-starring family consists of Jean Hagen, Frankie Avalon, and Mary
+co-starring family consists of Jean Hagen, Frankie Avalon, and television's Mary

-believable but their second look back was spliced-in stock footage
+believable enough, but their second look back was spliced-in nuclear test footage

-However, one could not have a better survival leader during a nuclear winter than Mr. Baldwin.
-Milland's character knows precisely what to do and how much supplies they will need—his dry run during the 1958 recession may have helped.
-The family uses a damp, chilly cave as their home—last used in the Prehistoric era—which no one has located since.
+On the plus side, one could not have a better survival leader during a nuclear winter than Mr. Baldwin.
+Milland's character knows precisely what to do and how many supplies they will need—perhaps his dry-run panic during the 1958 recession may have helped.
+The family uses a damp, chilly Prehistoric cave as their home.
 Before partaking in their first cave meal together, Milland asks for God's protection with prayer.
-He had vowed earlier to protect his family by whatever means, including physically assaulting a store owner and gas station attendant, crashing through a barricade after being asked to turn around, destroying a bridge that might give others access to their food, and making deadly use of his firearms—not just for hunting.
+He had vowed earlier to protect his family by whatever means, including physically assaulting a store owner at gunpoint, decking a gas station attendant, crashing through a barricade after being asked to turn around, destroying a bridge that might give others access to their food, and making deadly, vigilante use of his hunting rifles.
 Perhaps a prayer of forgiveness will be forthcoming.

 Note: The opening jazz score by big band legend Les Baxter provided no sense of doom or tension.
-Optimistically, given the film's opening is focused on a car's radio, maybe the tune was supposed to be coming from there.
-Still, it simply seems misplaced music of the period more fitting a pulp fiction film or centering on a group of idle teenagers succumbing to a life of crime.
-Perhaps it was a foreshadowing theme for those three hoodlums.
+It is, however, befitting the assumed lawlessness after a nuclear attack.
+Today, it would only take a jury's decision with which a group of myopic, ignorant thugs disagrees.
+But I digress.
+The film's opening is focused on a car's radio, so maybe the music was cleverly coming from there.
+It simply is misplaced music of the era to start the film—given its main theme—rather than a gang of idle teenagers succumbing to a life of crime.